Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

-\paragraph{Slice emittance preservation} Measurements of the horizontal distribution of the bunch were performed on the high-resolution imaging electron spectrometer (see Fig. \ref{fig:1}a and End Matter).
+\paragraph{Slice emittance preservation} Measurements of the horizontal distribution of the bunch were performed on the high-resolution imaging electron spectrometer (see Fig. \ref{fig:3}a and Appendix).
 A type of multi-quadrupole scan, an \enquote{object-plane scan} \cite{lindstrom_2024_NatCommun}, was used to measure the beam parameters.
 In such a scan, the quadrupole magnets point-to-point image a range of longitudinal positions, $s$, along the beamline onto the spectrometer screen, providing measurements of the transverse RMS beam size, $\sigma(s)$.
-Figures \ref{fig:1}b\,--\,d and e show example spectrometer images and resulting horizontal beam distributions from such a scan, respectively.
-Around a beam waist, \mbox{$\sigma(s) = \sqrt{\frac{\varepsilon_\mathrm{n}\beta^*}{\gamma_\mathrm{b}}\left[ 1 + \left(\frac{s-s^*}{\beta^{*}}\right)^2 \right]}$}, which was fitted to the measurements to determine the waist beta, the waist location, $s^*$, and the normalized emittance, $\varepsilon_n$; $\gamma_\mathrm{b}$ is the Lorentz factor of the beam.
-Figure \ref{fig:2}a shows RMS beam sizes and fits for the incoming and outgoing beams in orange and blue, respectively.
+Figures \ref{fig:3}b\,--\,d and e show example spectrometer images and resulting horizontal beam distributions from such a scan, respectively.
+Around a beam waist,

+which was fitted to the measurements to determine the waist beta, the waist location, $s^*$, and the normalized emittance, $\varepsilon_n$; $\gamma_\mathrm{b}$ is the Lorentz factor of the beam.
+Figure \ref{fig:4}a shows RMS beam sizes and fits for the incoming and outgoing beams in orange and blue, respectively.

 Since the object-plane scans were performed on a spectrometer, energy slice information could be obtained.
 A compromise between energy resolution and signal-to-noise was found with 31 energy slices of equal width (approximately 0.25\,MeV).
-The transverse distribution of each energy slice and that of the whole beam could be treated similarly, and energy-slice beam parameters could thus be obtained; these are shown in Fig. \ref{fig:2}a for slice 12.
+The transverse distribution of each energy slice and that of the whole beam could be treated similarly, and energy-slice beam parameters could thus be obtained; these are shown in Fig. \ref{fig:4}a for slice 12.
 The small relative changes in mean energy and RMS energy spread induced by the lens (0.1\,--\,0.2\,\% and 2\,\%, respectively) enabled a direct comparison between incoming and outgoing beams.
-Figure \ref{fig:2}b shows incoming and outgoing slice emittances and energy spectra, demonstrating horizontal normalized slice-emittance preservation for slices 6\,--\,16, containing half of the total bunch charge.
+Figure \ref{fig:4}b shows incoming and outgoing slice emittances and energy spectra, demonstrating horizontal normalized slice-emittance preservation for slices 6\,--\,16, containing half of the total bunch charge.